yigitsever/gradecoin-site/content/_index.md

 Thank you!
 Please [let me know](mailto:yigit@ceng.metu.edu.tr) so we can solve it.

 ## I hacked the server!
-That wasn't supposed to happen :( I did not place any intentional vulnerabilities to the system so if you cracked something, it was not intended.
-Please don't abuse it and let me know so I can patch it.
+That wasn't supposed to happen 😢.
+I did not place any intentional vulnerabilities to the system so if you cracked something, it was not intended.
+Please don't abuse it and let me know, so I can patch it.

 ## I want to contribute!
 Thank you!
-The code for Gradecoin and this site are open source so you can take a look and let me know if you have any improvements, corrections, typos to point out or whatever.
+The code for Gradecoin and this site are open source, so you can take a look and let me know if you have any improvements, corrections, typos to point out or whatever.
 Both documentation (this site) and code contributions are appreciated.
-[My git server](https://git.yigitsever.com/) will be somewhat ahead of the [GitHub](https://github.com/yigitsever/gradecoin) repository but I will sync them at every major milestone.
+[My git server](https://git.yigitsever.com/) will be somewhat ahead of the [GitHub](https://github.com/yigitsever/gradecoin) repository, but I will sync them at every major milestone.

 ## Submission?
 At the end of the _simulation_, your Gradecoin balance will be your grade.
 I will also expect your client for submission, programmed in either;